Eni presents the first volume of the World Oil, Gas and Renewables Review, the annual statistics report that this year has reached the17th edition.

-World oil demand grew by 1.7%, less than 2015 (2.2%) when oil prices fell dramatically.
-However, growth still remained well above the five-year average of 1.5% seen in 2011-2015.
-For the second consecutive year, OECD gave positive support to global growth, but non OECD maintains the lion’s share with more than 75%.
+World oil demand grew by 1.7%, more than 2016 (+1.2%) after another year of low oil price.
+The growth remained above the five-year average of 1.5% seen in 2012-2016.
+For the third consecutive year, OECD gave positive support to global growth, but non OECD maintained the dominant share with around 70%.

 Inserisci l’indirizzo email con il quale ti sei registrato all'area riservata.
 Riceverai all'indirizzo indicato la nuova password, che ti consigliamo di aggiornare dopo il primo accesso.